 State officials are skeptical that SNAP participation rates will return to ‘07 levels any time soon.

-“Once the economy gets better I’m not expecting a huge shift back,” McGinn said.
+“Once the economy gets better I’m not expecting a huge shift back,” Sue McGinn, director of the state’s food and energy division said.
 “We’re just seeing the stabilization of the program.”